necula01/jax/jax/experimental/mini_jax/README.md

 The higher-order operators are the most complicated in the intermediate language.
-For example, the `grad` and `jvp` rules for conditionals are 30 and respectively 20 lines of (non-trivial) code, compared to two trivial lines for the arithmetic operations.
+For example, the `grad` and `jvp` rules for conditionals are 30 and respectively 20 lines of code, compared to two lines for the arithmetic operations.

 ### Various strategies for closure conversion during tracing